aytonb/dag-search/README.md

 This package is implemented in Common Lisp.
 It has only been tested in SBCL.

+## License

+This project is released under the BSD 3-Clause License.
+This is research level code, provided in an "as is" state.

 ## Dependencies

 The following dependencies **available in quicklisp** are required: